Vous n'aurez pas l'Alsace et la Lorraine

 Vous n'aurez pas l'Alsace et la Lorraine (lit.
 'You shall not have Alsace and Lorraine') is a 1977 French comedy film starring Coluche, Anémone and Gérard Lanvin, and co-directed by Coluche with Marc Monnet.
 It functions as a parody of historical and swashbuckling films.

 The title is taken from a verse of the 1871 French patriotic song Alsace et Lorraine, though the plot does not involve Alsace nor Lorraine which did not yet belong to France when the story takes place.

 The film performed poorly at the box-office and was Coluche's only directorial effort.

-Synopsis
+Plot

 France, in the late Middle Ages.
 King Gros Pif (lit.
 'Big Schnozzle') is an incompetent, lazy and gluttonous monarch, who neglects his duties while the tax-collecting musketeers oppress the people.
 The Queen consort, in league with several court members - including the jester who is also her lover - stages a coup and dethrones Gros Pif.
 Only the King's cousin, well-meaning but goofy Princess Lucienne, remains loyal to him.
 The conspirators eventually prove even worse rulers than Gros Pif.

 The White Knight, a handsome and gallant, if dim-witted, swashbuckling hero, intervenes and helps Lucienne free Gros Pif from his cell.
 All three escape from the castle and endeavor to thwart the usurpers and restore Gros Pif to his rightful, if undeserved, throne.
+The usurpers eventually succumb to infighting, after which Gros Pif is restored as king and celebrates the wedding of the White Knight and Lucienne.

 As a running gag, the film includes musical interludes which consist of the White Knight repeatedly breaking into an impromptu operetta-style theme song about himself, much to the King's annoyance.